JLPacherie/pmd/README.md

 ## About this fork

-This fork is for supporting import of PMD found defects into the Coverity Connect.
+This fork adds support for importing PMD defects into Coverity Connect.
 This will allow users of Coverity to analyze defects from various SAST tools from a same central repository with all the features Coverity provides for triaging, reporting, etc.

 To make it work use the PDM format **coverity** and import the generated file with the regular cov-import-results command of Coverity CLI.